SAP-samples/cap-cds-hands-on/exercises/06/README.md

 > Note that in order to import more than one artifact we need to enclose the
 > list in a `{ ... }` block.

 Outwardly, the entity definitions become smaller.
-But more importantly the domain model becomes simpler on the surface, moving away from "implementation" and more towards "intent".
+But more importantly the domain model becomes simpler on the surface, moving away from "implementation" and further towards "intent".

 Using the `cuid` aspect helps us to follow [best practices relating to primary keys](https://cap.cloud.sap/docs/guides/domain-modeling#primary-keys) for performance, simplicity and consistency reasons.